dbandivlc/ui-training/README.md

 ## Get `Path` Component from NewPort
-1. Run NewPort Design System on you local `npm start` For more info : https://github.com/vlocityinc/newport-design-system
+1. Run NewPort Design System on your local `npm start` For more info : https://github.com/vlocityinc/newport-design-system
 2. Select `Path` from Component List.
 3. Copy the HTML by clicking on the code icon on bottom right of the panel.